Charterhouse/charterhouse.github.io/_drafts/2016-07-26-blockstack.markdown

 	    "server_version": "0.0.13.1"
 	}

-Until the name registration is confirmed in the blockchain you will get the following response when you check what names are owned by you (addresses are obfuscated):
+Until the name registration is confirmed in the blockchain you will get the following response when you check what names are owned by you:

 	$ blockstack names
 	{
 	    "addresses": [
 	        {
 	            "address": "YYYYYYYY",
 	            "names_owned": []
 	        }
 	    ],
 	    "names_owned": []
 	}

 Once the requested name registration is confirmed you can run the following command to see it: